clc1101/personalblue/README.md

 # (WIP) Fedora Silverblue but different

 This is just a tiny little attempt at creating a version of Fedora Silverblue that's for the most part tailored towards my own needs.
-It uses Universal Blue as a base, and contains some included packages, Nvidia drivers and the fsync kernel.
+It uses Universal Blue as a base, and contains some included packages, Nvidia drivers, fsync kernel and tweaks like BORE and LAVD.

 For secure boot support, enroll Ublue's MOK keys.